bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - Logo: A 70x70 pixel logo that represents the shipping carrier app
 - [Your service URLs](#your-service-urls)
 - [Whether you prefer single-carrier or multi-carrier status](#single-carrier-versus-multi-carrier-shipping-providers)
-- [Configuration fields](#configuration-fields): For a list of items you need to provide, see [types of configuration options](#what-are-the-types-of-configuration-options).
+- [Configuration fields](#configuration-fields) (optional): For a list of items you need to provide, see [types of configuration options](#what-are-the-types-of-configuration-options).
+- Countries Available (optional): A list of countries where merchants can use your carrier.
+Merchants who have a store origin address outside this list will not be able to use your carrier.

+  In most cases, this list should be as broad as possible.
+For example, if your carrier operates worldwide, make it available worldwide.
+You can limit the countries further than what your shipping carrier offers.
+If you don't provide the countries available, your carrier is available worldwide (i.e. for every shipping origin).

 ### What you will receive